 By the way, the bubblegum flavor version is made in the U.S.

-Just pick any of these gums and your keto diet will be out of any danger.
+Just pick any of these chewing gums and your ketogenic diet will be out of any danger.

 Did you notice that all of them are aspartame free?
 But as we know, consuming aspartame won’t interrupt your ketosis.

 What is the problem then?

 Why Not All Sugar-free Gums Are Good for Keto